 The International Studies Major is an interdisciplinary program with areas of specialization in Global Security, International Political Economy & Policy Studies, and Culture in an Age of Globalization.
-Students select students one of these three tracks in which they wish to specialize.
+Students select one of these three tracks for specialization.

 Student Opportunities and Support

 Students in the International Studies Major have access to a wide variety of resources at UW-Madison and within the major.
 Academic, Peer, and Career Advisors assist students with curricular and co-curricular decisions.
 Students in the IS Major are encouraged to study abroad, pursue internships with an international focus, and explore opportunities like spending a semester interning in Washington D.C.
 In addition, student organizations provide opportunities for students to engage outside of the classroom.

 The IS Major has three tracks that students can choose to focus on.